 Supporting Economic Vitality

 I value a diverse population and I believe it is imperative we figure out ways that our residents can work within the county while living here too.
 Clearly, we can do better when it comes to creating affordable housing in our county.
 One thing we can do as elected officials is to be systematic in our approach and look at real long-term solutions.
 I will engage our community members to seek solutions that match the values of Capitola.
-My leading ideas include, seeking strategies to sustain our existing housing stock, increase the development of more affordable housing (such as, mixed use housing solutions in appropriate locations), all while maintaining Capitola’s small town charm.
+My leading ideas include seeking strategies to sustain our existing housing stock, and increase the development of more affordable housing (such as mixed-use housing solutions in appropriate locations), all while maintaining Capitola’s small town charm.

 We can review our Accessory Dwelling Unit (ADU) policies to incentivize the production of more ADUs, work with local businesses to offer competitive wages, and work towards creating employer-assisted housing.
 We can work with family daycares and school districts to help support students and their families by offering affordable child care and after-school care.
-We also need to collaborate with our state and federal representatives to ensure our county has the resources available to support cost of living demands and affordable housing.
+We also need to collaborate with our state and federal representatives to ensure our county has the resources available to support the cost of living demands and affordable housing.

 Measure J – Transient Occupancy Tax (TOT)

 It is with great pleasure I announce that the Transient Occupancy Tax Measure passed in 2018.
-The increase of 10% to 12% on hotel rooms and other short term rentals, supports early childhood and youth programs and business groups a dedicated source of revenue that will grow over time.
+The increase of 10% to 12% on hotel rooms and other short-term rentals, supports early childhood and youth programs and business groups as a dedicated source of revenue that will grow over time.
 Studies show that investing in children directly impacts the health and well-being for the entire community.
 An increase of two percent allows the City of Capitola to be one of only a handful of Cities to have a dedicated children’s fund.
 This investment in children validates Capitola makes families its priority.

 Enhance Public Safety